What is different about ladies golf balls

 When it comes to golf balls, there is no one-size-fits-all.
 The type of golf ball you use should be based on your personal preference and playing style.

-You should know some key differences between ladies’ and mens golf balls.
+You should know some critical differences between ladies’ and men’s golf balls.

-Ladies’ golf balls are typically designed to have a lower compression rating than mens golf balls.
-This means they will compress more upon impact, resulting in less distance but more control.
+Ladies’ golf balls are typically designed with a lower compression rating than men’s golf balls.
+This means they compress more upon impact, resulting in less distance but more control.
 They also tend to have a softer feel, making them easier to control around the greens.

 So, can ladies use men’s golf balls?
 Sure!
 If you find a ball you like and perform well in your game, go for it!